 According to Blevins, a strong phonics scope and sequence builds from the simplest to the most complex.
 It builds on previous learning, is created to teach students to form words as early as possible, and teaches high-frequency sounds before less useful sounds.
 It minimizes learning interference and allows for differentiation.

-I realize your school may not provide you with a scope and sequence for phonics, so to help you out I’ll share with you the one that Blevins recommends for primary grades.
-It looks like this:
+I realize your school may not provide you with a scope and sequence for phonics, so to help you out I’ve created a FREE DOWNLOADABLE PHONICS SCOPE AND SEQUENCE FOR K-2!

 A Problem with Phonics Instruction and How to Fix It